A cone-theoretic barycenter existence theorem: Cones, continuous valuations, barycenters

 We have seen that every $\Val_\wk$-algebra $\alpha$ induces a cone structure on its codomain, and that $\alpha$ maps every continuous valuation to one of its barycenters.
-Conversely, we have: \begin{proposition}[Proposition~4.10 of \cite{GLJ:bary}] If every continuous valuation $\nu$ on a semitopological cone $\C$ has a unique barycenter $\beta (\nu)$, and if $\beta$ is continuous, then $\beta$ is a $\Val_\wk$-algebra, and is in fact the unique $\Val_\wk$-algebra that induces the given cone structure on $\C$. \end{proposition} The continuity of $\beta$ is essential, and seems to have been forgotten in \cite[Proposition~2]{CEK:prob:scomp}.
+Conversely, we have: \begin{prop}[Proposition~4.10 of \cite{GLJ:bary}] If every continuous valuation $\nu$ on a semitopological cone $\C$ has a unique barycenter $\beta (\nu)$, and if $\beta$ is continuous, then $\beta$ is a $\Val_\wk$-algebra, and is in fact the unique $\Val_\wk$-algebra that induces the given cone structure on $\C$. \end{prop}